 A new feature of this year’s Camp will be an interactive program for children called Chasing the Sun.
 Multi-disciplinary artist Catherine Wright will be providing a variety of arts activities for young children (4-7 years) for three hours each day.
 Children will take part in dance, singing, crafts and storytelling while having fun lots of fun.

 Instructors at the Vinland Music Camp are among the most experienced and qualified in the province – a full list of this year’s staff can be found here.
-Classes are divided into beginners to advanced class levels and private instruction is also available.
-Students learn to play solo as well as in groups and come away from camp feeling inspired to make music.
+Most workshops are divided into beginners to advanced class levels and private instruction is also available.
+Participants learn to perform solo as well as in groups and come away from camp feeling inspired to make music, dance and tell stories.

 Again for 2014 we will have the Killdevil Fair – a family festival with music, dancing, stories, interpretive hikes and crafts displays.
 It will be held 1:00PM – 8:00 PM on Saturday, August 23, right after the Vinland Musc Camp.
 There is no admission charge for the Fair but we will be accepting donations.
-More information about the event can be found here.
+More information about the event is here.

 A short history of the Camp